Tommi2Day/pwcli/README.md

 Available Commands:
-  groups      Show the group memberships of the given DN setpass     change LDAP Password for given User per DN setssh      Set public SSH Key to LDAP DN show        Show attributes of LDAP DN
+  groups      Show the group memberships of the given DN members     Search the members  of the given group CN setpass     change LDAP Password for given User per DN setssh      Set public SSH Key to LDAP DN show        Show attributes of LDAP DN